Jgigantino31/fNIRS/README.md

 ## Repository Contents

 The folder [Board Files](/Board%20Files) contains all of the information needed for fabrication and assembly of the device.
-The folder "Workspace" contains the Code Composer Studio projects and other files that make up the device's software.
-The folder "Firmware Files" contain compiled binary files you can flash immediately without needing to install Code Composer Studio and its supporting software.
-The folder "Application" contains an example Android Application which can communicate with the device and was used to test the device.
+The folder [Workspace](/Workspace) contains the Code Composer Studio projects and other files that make up the device's software.
+The folder [Firmware Files](/Firmware%20Files) contain compiled binary files you can flash immediately without needing to install Code Composer Studio and its supporting software.
+The folder [Application](/Application) contains an example Android Application which can communicate with the device and was used to test the device.

 ## Hardware

 The device was designed in Altium Circuit Maker and the project can be viewed online in Altium 365.
 You can also view the PCB layout, bill of materials, and a 3D render online.
-The folder "Board Files" contains the released project files from Altium Circuit Maker which can be used to manufacture the device.
+The folder [Board Files](/Board%20Files) contains the released project files from Altium Circuit Maker which can be used to manufacture the device.

 **Circuit Maker Project** - https://purl.org/fnirs/circuitmaker <br>
 **Altium 365 Viewer** - https://purl.org/fnirs/altium365 <br>